nikitoshina/USFCA-Thesis-Template/README.md

 ## Usage

 Your first chapter will go into `index.qmd` and add your other chapters into `/Chapters` folder.
 Look at the file `_quarto.yml`.
+For citations use Zotero.